 New Year’s is nearly upon us, and with it the chance to start fresh and make some changes in our lives.
-The most common New Year’s resolutions this year are to exercise more or to quit smoking, according to a Marist/NPR/PBS NewsHour poll, but many of us will devote 2017 to saving more money (or spending less of it).
+The most common New Year’s resolutions this year are to exercise more or to quit smoking, according to a Marist/NPR/PBS NewsHour poll, but many of us will devote 2018 to saving more money (or spending less of it).

 Whatever your resolution, getting and staying motivated is critical to achieving it.
 Your core motivation really needs to come from within, but one of the simplest ways to augment that is to make a game out of whatever it is you’re doing.
 (Credit card companies, retailers, and apps have known this for years, and that’s why they get us to rack up “points,” earn rewards, and reach new levels.)